Metaswitch/clearwater-readthedocs/Manual Install.md

     # HSS configuration
     hss_hostname=<address of your HSS>
     hss_port=3868

+If you want to host multiple domains from the same Clearwater deployment, add the following (and configure DNS to route all domains to the same servers):

+    # Additional domains
+    additional_home_domains=<domain 1>,<domain 2>,<domain 3>...

 See the [Chef instructions](Installing a Chef client#add-deployment-specific-configuration) for more information on how to fill these in.
 The values marked